STANDARDS FOR ACADEMIC INTEGRITY

 The School of Nursing adheres to the University policy of academic integrity as stipulated in the University Student Handbook and as stated below.
 Student appeals related to allegations of academic fraud are heard by Academic Council of the School of Nursing.

-Academic Integrity Statement Widener University strongly supports the concepts of academic freedom and academic integrity and expects students and all other members of the Widener University community to be honest in all academic endeavors.
-Cheating, plagiarism, and all other forms of academic fraud are serious and unacceptable violations of university Wawith university policies on academic honesty, and Widener will not accept a claim of ignorance - either of the policy itself or of what constitutes academic fraud as a valid defense against such a charge.
+Widener University strongly supports the concepts of academic freedom and academic integrity and expects students and all other members of the Widener University community to be honest in all academic endeavors.
+Cheating, plagiarism, and all other forms of academic fraud are serious and unacceptable violations of university policy, as specified in the Widener University Graduate Student Handbook.
+Widener University expects all students to be familiar with university policies on academic honesty, and Widener will not accept a claim of ignorance - either of the policy itself or of what constitutes academic fraud as a valid defense against such a charge.

 Violations of the standard of Academic Integrity constitute academic fraud.
 Academic fraud consists of any actions that serve to undermine the integrity of the academic process, including but not limited to: